epfl-lara/prosy/WALKTHROUGH.md

 If you downloaded the virtual machine,

 * Import the virtual machine.
+Maybe uncheck the usb driver when you import if your run into troubles later.
 * Start the machine.  if needed, the password is `prosy`.
-You might need to install [VM guest additions](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html).
+You might need to have installed [VM guest additions](https://docs.oracle.com/cd/E36500_01/E36502/html/qs-guest-additions.html).
 * Open a terminal command line
 * `cd prosy` and press ENTER